augustluhrs/Community_CYOA/README.md

 - ~~test branch instead of commiting to main~~
 - ~~perma-run on glitch~~
 - feedback command
-- show which paths have been answered already!
+- show which paths have been answered already! go back and make options **bold**
 - ~~prevent duplicate story names~~
 - ~~test exporting the stories~~
 - ~~figure out how to import to glitch without erasing files -- guess i could just export before importing~~